henrywu2019/BentoML/docs/source/deployment/index.rst

   aws_ec2
   azure_functions

-BentoML also makes it very easy to deploy your models on any cloud platforms or your in-house custom infrastructure.
+Kappa also makes it very easy to deploy your models on any cloud platforms or your in-house custom infrastructure.
 Here are deployment guides for popular cloud services and open source platforms: